Online Inquiry

 • Potential Applications of Nanomaterials for Drug Delivery to the Central Nervous System

 • The applications of nanotechnology to drug delivery have been widely studied in vitro and in preclinical assessments and provide alternatives for the treatment of CNS disorders.
-Nanoliposomes may be one of the first nanomaterials used for drug delivery.
 The ability to make nanomaterials multifunctional to enable targeted therapies may be one of the greatest advantages of nanotechnology.
 Targeted therapy has also been achieved using magnetic nanoparticles (MNPs).
 Although cell targeting is critical in successful chemotherapy, another important factor for effective drug delivery is the pharmacokinetics of the nanomaterial.
 Additionally, successful drug delivery is highly dependent on the rate of release of the drug from its carrier.
 Nanogels, which are hydrogels composed of cross-linked ionic and nonionic polymers, can permit steady, controlled drug release.

 • Nanomaterials for Neuroprotection